ReeceGoding/Frustration-One-Year-With-R/README.md

 -   As is extremely well documented, `T` and `F` can be used in place of `TRUE` and `FALSE`, but you should never do this because `T` and `F` are just variables that can be overwritten in your code.
-Why let me do something and then tell me that I never should?
+Why let us do something that we never should?
 To my surprise, there’s actually a sensible answer.
 [Section 3.3.3 of the R FAQ](https://cran.r-project.org/doc/FAQ/R-FAQ.html#Others) says that S had `T` and `F` as reserved words, but R changed that to allow variables called `"T"` and `"F"` to appear in your datasets.
 I can